guotong1988/guotong1988.github.io/research/_posts/2024-02-02-textgen-improved-by-ctr.md

 The manual comparison of the Step-1 initial results and the optimised model results.
 The initial model results are corresponding to the Step-1 of the Figure \cite{fig1}.
 The optimised model results are the generated texts from the optimised model of the Step-8 of the Figure \cite{fig1}.
 We find it impossible to manually determine which of the two is more appropriate to be displayed on a product.

 The available rate result is shown in Table \ref{table3}.
-The comparison of the two generation result is shown is shown in Table \ref{table4}.
+The comparison of the two generation result is shown in Table \ref{table4}.

 #### 3.2 AB Experiments